 In addition to this, Lebanon has hosted more refugees per capita in recent years than any other country in the world.
 This spillover from neighboring regional conflict in Syria and Iraq, not to mention the many Palestinian refugees who already reside in Lebanon, has put a huge strain on the countries economy and infrastructure, with resulting tensions between host and refugee communities as people struggle for resources.
-In a country that never full redeveloped after its own civil war, Lebanon is in huge economic debt and at risk of spiraling into new cycles of protracted violence.
+In a country that never redeveloped after its own civil war, Lebanon is in huge economic debt and at risk of spiralling into new cycles of protracted violence.

 WHAT WE DO

-Our projects focus on the social and psychological well being of young people in a country that is plagued by sectarianism and a history of violence.
+Our projects focus on the emotional, physical, social and spiritual well being of young people in a country that is plagued by sectarianism and a history of violence.
 We believe in the participation and empowerment of young people, not only for the future as they take up their various roles and responsibilities in society, but with regards to relevant issues that concern them now.
 The emerging generation does not possess the baggage of the past and they are naturally future-orientated.
 We seek to educate them in the past so as to learn from and prevent repeating cycles of violence and division, whilst equipping them for a future defined by justice, peace and reconciliation.

 Lebanon can be beacon of hope in a largely destabilized region.
 Recent political protests have shown this to be true, as Lebanon’s diverse people groups have come together nonviolently to unite around common goals as they seek justice and reform.
 And as is often the way in such revolutions, young people are at the forefront.